myTomorrows/MightyAnalystTest/readme.md

 ## Task 1

-We would like to ask you to prep the data and create an export and client visualization for United Healthcare.
-It especially important for them to standardize insurances for treatments.
-This could optimize revenue and reduce cost since they can specialize into specific treatments.
-Which could be a major leverage in the negotiations with insurance companies.
-This in terms could lower their standard fees for consumers, which could give uninsured patients an opportunity.
-It would therefore also be good to know, how many patients they are missing out on given the most performed procedures.
-Furhtermore they would like to have an export of that raw data ordered by procedures and dates (newest date first).
+The client (United Healthcare) asks you to prep the data, and create some visualizations to get some more information on the data that is present.
+They would like to see the procedures ordered by total cost and and a visualization showing the amount of times procedures have been performed ordered from most held, to least held.
+We would also like you to give extracts of the data that is used in the visualtions (so the raw data behind the visualizations).
+Finally we would like to receive a graph showing patients, who follow the same procedures that are our top held procedures from our clients' patients.

 ## Task 2